DahianaMC/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-- There were "x" votes cast in the lection.
+- There were "x" votes cast in the election.
 - The candidates were:
   - Candidate 1
   - Candidate 2